 DO Pick the Right Fasting Plan For Your Schedule

-There are 2 main intermittent fasting plans; one where you fast every day for a set amount of time, the second being where you choose two non-consecutive days in the week and greatly limit your calorie intake.
+After doing a ton of research I found that there are 2 main intermittent fasting plans; one where you fast every day for a set amount of time, the second being where you choose two non-consecutive days in the week and greatly limit your calorie intake.

-DO NOT Add More to Your Meals
+DO Add More of the Right Foods to Your Meals

 DO Start Out with Smaller Fasting Time Periods

 The problem with this is that you’ve gone from zero to hero too quickly and are likely to crave sugary and salty snacks.

-Start out with a 4-6 hour fasting window first, then slowly ramp up to 8 hours, then when you’re getting used to intermittent fasting, go for a 12 hour fasting window (again, only if you’re following that plan).
+Start out with a 4-6 hour fasting window first, then slowly ramp up to 8 hours (if you’re following the 8 hour plan), then when you’re getting used to intermittent fasting, go for a 12 hour fasting window (again, only if you’re following that plan).

 DO Break Your Fast With the Right Foods

-A snack high in protein and fats such as a handful of walnuts is a good idea to break your fast before you eat a meal 15-30 minutes later.
+A snack high in protein and fats such as a handful of walnuts is a good idea to break your fast before you eat a meal 15 minutes later.

 DON’T Avoid Fats

 Peanut butter and dark chocolate for example are high fat foods that when consumed in moderation are considered part of a healthy diet.

 DO Eat a Rich, Varied & Nutritious Diet on Non-Fast Days

-The thing to remember with intermittent fasting is that it’s not magic, nor is it your get out of jail free card for easy weight loss.
+The thing to remember with intermittent fasting is that it’s not magic, nor is it a get out of jail free card for easy weight loss.

 You can also download an app such as My Fitness Pal to track how much of each macro and micros (vitamins etc) you’re getting.

 DO Drink Plenty of Water

 The only exception to this rule is green tea which is loaded with antioxidants and is a thermic food in itself, meaning it helps to burn fat.

 Staying hydrated can also lessen food cravings as scientists have proven that thirst is often mistaken as hunger.

 DO Focus on Your Goals

 Is it to feel fitter?
 Look slimmer?
 Fit into those new pair of jeans?
 Focus on your goals to keep your mind off the cravings.

 You Might Also Like: